 parasitic fungus

-Chanterelle mushroom - chantrelle mushroom
+Chanterelle or chantrelle mushroom

 Cordyceps mushroom is widely used in traditional Chinese medicine and